Catherine Donnelly (BSc Hons, PG Dip, MBACP Reg.)

 My approach incorporates insight, empathy and compassion, offering you the space and time to explore your thoughts and feelings.
 My aim is to collaborate with you in finding solutions to any issues that are preventing you from living your life in the way you would like and to help you work towards your personal goals.

 As an integrative therapist, I draw upon a number of different psychotherapeutic approaches and tailor this to your individual needs.
-I work mainly from a humanistic/client-centred model and also use techniques from psychodynamic therapy, cognitive behavioural therapy (CBT), solution-focused therapy, and rational emotive behavioural therapy (REBT).
-I incorporate mindfulness teachings into my work.
+I work mainly from a humanistic/client-centred model and also use techniques from psychodynamic therapy, cognitive behavioural therapy (CBT), gestalt, solution-focused therapy, and rational emotive behavioural therapy (REBT).
+I practice mindfulness teachings throughout my work.

 I offer individual counselling to adults and young people, covering a range of issues, including relationship issues, domestic abuse, divorce and separation, sexual abuse, college and workplace bullying, redundancy, stress, panic attacks, phobias, obsessions and OCD, anxiety, depression, self-confidence issues, low self-esteem, anger issues, addictions, bereavement, pregnancy and fertility issues, abortion, sexuality, family conflict, recovery from life-threatening illness, PTSD, eating disorders, attention deficit disorder and many more.